 Task Inspector.
-A new feature in Project 2010 that lets you see how changes to one task affect the rest of the project.
+A feature in Project 2013 that lets you see how changes to one task affect the rest of the project.
 You can also use the Task Inspector to track schedule changes.

 Task Mode.
 This field indicates whether a task is manually or automatically scheduled.
-The choice of mode lets you decide how much control you vs. Project want over task scheduling.
-By default, tasks are set as manually scheduled, with a start date, finish date, and duration that you define See Automatically Scheduled Task and Manually Scheduled Task.
+The choice of mode lets you decide how much control you want versus Project over task scheduling.
+By default, tasks are set as manually scheduled, with a start date, finish date, and duration that you define.
+See Automatically Scheduled Task and Manually Scheduled Task.

 Team Planner.
-A new view in Project 2010 that lets you see at a glance what assignments your team members are working on and move tasks between them.
+A view in Project 2013 that lets you see at a glance what assignments your team members are working on and move tasks between them.
 You can also view and assign unassigned work, view over-allocations, and see both task and resource names.